keepkey/keepkey.js/README.md

 ```

-When the device prompts a user for a button press, or pin, the device will emit an event on its `k.device.promptEvents` event emitter.
+When the device prompts a user for a button press, or pin, the device will emit an event on its `k.device.events` event emitter.

 ```javascript